Surrogates and Artificial Intelligence: Why AI Trumps Family (with Jake Greenblum) Science and Engineering Ethics (2020)

-The New Common Rule’s “Reasonable Person” Standard (with Jacob Greenblum) (Forthcoming in Bioethics)
+The New Common Rule’s “Reasonable Person” Standard for Informed Consent (with Jake Greenblum) Bioethics (2018)

 Toward a Functionalist Account of Blame

 In this paper, I argue that blame ought to be understood as a function rather than a mental state or an activity.
 Any plausible account of blame must satisfy two desiderata.
 First, it must be consistent with the intension of blame.
 In other words, it must get the ordinary connotations of blame right.
 I call this the intensional desideratum.
 Second, the account must be consistent with the set of instances of what we would ordinarily identify as blaming.
 I call this the extensional desideratum.
 After discussing these desiderata in more detail, I offer an overview of different accounts of blame’s nature.
 I then argue that non-functionalist accounts of blame fail to adequately meet one or both desiderata.
 Next, I argue that functionalist accounts are better equipped to adequately meet these desiderata.
 It follows that we ought to explain the nature of blame in terms of its function rather than mental states or activities that putatively constitute blame.